 There are many other techniques Dr. Thompson employs for various facial scars. including z-plasty, which is essentially moving the scar from one area to another, usually in a natural fold or crease, to make it less visible.
 Skin graft or flap surgery involves taking healthy skin adjacent to the wound, or from an entirely different part of the body, and covering the injured area.
 Surgery is successful when new blood vessels and scar tissue form in the injured area.

 Dermabrasion, micro-needling, and/or our fractional CO2 laser are all ablative techniques that work to reduce the visibility of scars by resurfacing the area and make “rough or elevated” scars less prominent.
 Such techniques work very well for acne scarring among other types of scars.

 Also beneficial for acne scars is Bellafill, an injectable that adds volume under the skin to lift and smooth out pitted acne scars to the level of the surrounding skin.
 Other hyaluronic acid fillers, such as Restylane, may be used to fill facial scars as well.

 Because scars are highly individualistic, more than one procedure and/or technique may be employed to provide maximum improvement.
 Recovery time will vary depending on your treatment plan and can be further discussed at your initial consultation with Dr. Thompson.

-For more information about receiving Scar Revision Treatment in Layton and Salt Lake City, call (801)776-2220 or contact us HERE.
+For more information about receiving Scar Removal Treatment in Draper, Layton and Salt Lake City, call (801)776-2220 or contact us HERE.